 public service challenge

-Public Service Challenge (PSC) is a workshop designed to train candidates and supporters to run effective campaigns.
-Campaign experts and leaders provide potential candidates and campaign workers a strong basis of essential knowledge to be an effective public servant and real practical skills and knowledge about running effective local campaigns will include how to organize and manage a campaign, legal requirements for public office, fund-raising, and city and school district budgets.
+The Public Service Challenge (PSC) is a workshop designed to train candidates and supporters to run effective campaigns.
+Campaign experts and leaders provide potential candidates and campaign workers with a strong basis of essential knowledge to be effective public servants and run successful campaigns.
+Real practical skills and knowledge about running effective local campaigns will include how to organize and manage a campaign, legal requirements for public office, fund-raising, and city and school district budgets.